Arina249/rsschool-cv/cv.md

 ### About myself

 I’m interested in IT and information technology.
 I am a very motivated person, I like to achieve my goals, learn and gain new knowledge.
-Ready to work hard and study

 ### Skills